Using the Cash Drawer

 • Safe Drop - Remove excess cash to a safe

-• History - View all session movements
+• History - View all session activity

-• Close Drawer - End the session
+• Close Drawer - End the session (in the drawer card header)

 Step 5: Record a Top Up